mikependon/RepoDB/Docs/_build/html/_sources/pages/cache.rst.txt

 A cache key is important in order for the caching to cache the object.
 It should be unique to every cache item.

-Below are the methods of `ICache` object.
+Below are the methods of `Cache` object.

 - **Add**: accepts an `item` or a `key` and `value` pair parameters.
 It adds an item to the `Cache` object.
 If an item is already existing, the item will be overriden.
 - **Clear**: clear all items from the cache.
 - **Contains**: accepts a `key` parameter.
 Checks whether the `Cache` object contains an item with the defined key.
 - **Get**: accepts a `key` parameter.
 Returns a cached item object.
-- **GetEnumerator**: returns an enumerator for `IEnumerable<ICacheItem>` objects.
+- **GetEnumerator**: returns an enumerator for `IEnumerable<CacheItem>` objects.
 It contains all the cached items from the `Cache` object.
 - **Remove**: accepts a `key` parameter.
 Removes an entry from the `Cache` object.

-One important object when manipulating a cache is the `CacheItem` object (implements `RepoDb.Interfaces.ICacheItem`).
+One important object when manipulating a cache is the `CacheItem` object (implements `RepoDb.CacheItem`).
 It acts as the cache item entry for the cache object.
+The default expiration of the `CacheItem` is 180 minutes.

-Below are the constructor arguments of the `ICacheItem` object.
+Below are the constructor arguments of the `CacheItem` object.

 - **key**: the key of the cache.
 - **value**: the value object of the cache.
+- **expirationInMinutes**: The expiration in minutes of the cache item.

-Below are the properties of `ICacheItem` object.
+Below are the properties of `CacheItem` object.

 - **Key**: the key of the cache.
 It returns a `System.String` type.
 - **Value**: the cached object of the item.
 It returns a `System.Object` type.
 It can be casted back to a defined object type.
+- **CreatedDate**: the created timestamp of this cache item.
+By default, it is equals to the time of when this cache item object has been instantiated.
+It returns a `System.DateTime` object.
-- **Timestamp**: the time of the cache last refreshed.
+- **Expiration**: the expiration date of this cache item..
 It returns a `System.DateTime` object.

 The repository caching operation is of the `pseudo` below.